lordmulder/DynamicAudioNormalizer/README.md

 <small>**Figure 1:** Progression of the gain factors for each audio frame.</small>
 <br>

 So far it has been discussed how the optimal gain factor for each frame is determined.
 However, since each frame contains a large number of samples – at a typical sampling rate of 44,100 Hz and a standard frame size of 500 milliseconds we have 22,050 samples per frame – it is also required to infer the gain factor for each individual sample in the frame.
 The most simple approach, of course, is applying the *same* gain factor to *all* samples in the certain frame.
 But this would lead to abrupt changes of the gain factor at each frame boundary, while the gain factor remains constant within the frames.
 A better approach, as implemented in the Dynamic Audio Normalizer, is interpolating the per-sample gain factors.
-In particular, the Dynamic Audio Normalizer applies a *linear interpolation* in order to compute the gain factors for the samples inside the <tt>n</tt>-th frame from the gain factors <tt>G'[n-1]</tt>, <tt>G'[n]</tt> and <tt>G'[n+1]</tt>, where <tt>G'[k]</tt> denotes the final *filtered* gain factor for the <tt>k</tt>-th frame.
+In particular, the Dynamic Audio Normalizer applies a *linear interpolation* in order to compute the gain factors for the samples inside the <tt>n</tt>-th frame from the gain factors <tt>G'[n-1]</tt>, <tt>G'[n]</tt> and <tt>G'[n+1]</tt>, where <tt>G'[k]</tt> denotes the *final* gain factor for the <tt>k</tt>-th frame.
 The following graph shows how the per-sample gain factors (orange) are interpolated from the gain factors of the preceding (green), current (blue) and subsequent (purple) frame.

 ![Interpolation](img/Interpolation.png "Dynamic Audio Normalizer – Interpolation")
 <small>**Figure 2:** Linear interpolation of the per-sample gain factors.</small>